Tuatara: Taxonomy and evolution

-Fossil material that can be referred to as sphenodontine is known from the Miocene Saint Bathans fauna of Otago in the South Island of New Zealand.
+Fossil material that can be referred to as sphenodontine is known from the early Miocene (c.
+19–16 million years ago) Saint Bathans fauna of Otago in the South Island of New Zealand.
 Whether these specimens are referable to the genus Sphenodon proper is not entirely clear due to their incomplete nature, but they are likely to be from a taxon that is closely related to tuatara.
 Therefore, the ancestors of the tuatara were likely already present in New Zealand prior to its separation from Antarctica around 82–60 million years ago.

 Cladogram of the position of the tuatara within Sphenodontia, after Simoes et al., 2022:

 Species

 While there is currently considered to be only one living species of tuatara, two species were previously identified: Sphenodon punctatus, or northern tuatara, and the much rarer Sphenodon guntheri, or Brothers Island tuatara, which is confined to North Brother Island in Cook Strait.
 The specific name punctatus is Latin for "spotted", and guntheri refers to German-born British herpetologist Albert Günther.
 A 2009 paper re-examined the genetic bases used to distinguish the two supposed species of tuatara, and concluded they represent only geographic variants, and only one species should be recognised.
 Consequently, the northern tuatara was re-classified as Sphenodon punctatus punctatus and the Brothers Island tuatara as Sphenodon punctatus guntheri.
 The Brothers Island tuatara has olive brown skin with yellowish patches, while the colour of the northern tuatara ranges from olive green through grey to dark pink or brick red, often mottled, and always with white spots.
 In addition, the Brothers Island tuatara is considerably smaller.
 However, individuals from Brothers Island could not be distinguished from other modern and fossil samples on the basis of jaw morphology.

 An extinct species of Sphenodon was identified in November 1885 by William Colenso, who was sent an incomplete subfossil specimen from a local coal mine.
 Colenso named the new species S. diversum.
 Fawcett and Smith (1970) consider it a synonym to the subspecies, based on a lack of distinction.